Quantum Pseudorandomness and Classical Complexity: Introduction

-The above theorem also relativizes, in the sense that if the state preparation algorithm is given as a black box $\UOracle$, then hyperefficient shadow tomography lets us break PRSs in polynomial time with oracle access to $\UOracle$ and $\mathsf{QCMA}^\UOracle$.
-Since \Cref{thm:qma_informal} gives an oracle relative to which $\mathsf{BQP}^\UOracle = \mathsf{QCMA}^\UOracle = \mathsf{QMA}^\UOracle$ and PRSs exist, we conclude that hyperefficient shadow tomography is impossible with only black-box state preparation access to the observables.
+The above theorem also relativizes, in the sense that if the shadow tomography procedure only accesses the state preparation algorithm via a black box $\Oracle$, then hyperefficient shadow tomography lets us break PRSs in polynomial time with oracle access to $\Oracle$ and $\mathsf{PromiseQCMA}^\Oracle$.
+Since \Cref{thm:qma_informal} gives an oracle relative to which $\mathsf{PromiseBQP}^\Oracle = \mathsf{PromiseQCMA}^\Oracle = \mathsf{PromiseQMA}^\Oracle$ and PRSs exist, we conclude that hyperefficient shadow tomography is impossible with only black-box state preparation access to the observables.

-\subsection{Our Techniques}
+\subsection{Our techniques}